UP National College of Public Administration and Governance: Center for Public Administration and Governance Education

 The Center for Public Administration and Governance Education (CPAGE) is in-charge of the academic programs offered by the college: the Bachelor of Public Administration (BPA), the Master of Public Administration (MPA) and the Doctor of Public Administration (DPA) programs.
 Its director also serves as the College Secretary and Director of Studies.

+Center for Local and Regional Governance

+Established by the University of the Philippines (UP) and Congress as the Local Government Center in 1965, the Center for Local and Regional Governance (CLRG) is the college’s research, training and consulting center for local governments.

+Center for Policy and Executive Development

+The Center for Policy and Executive Development (CPED) is a specialized center of the University of the Philippines-National College of Public Administration and Governance (UP-NCPAG) that was established in 1968 as an Administrative Development Program (ADP) to pursue middle-management training and related extension programs.
+The ADP was transformed into a Center (ADC) in January 1977 and as a Center for Policy and Administrative Development (CPAD) on 31 July 1986.
+The CPAD was organized by the College to focus on and expand its research, education and training, and technical assistance activities in public policy and management in the light of the fundamental changes taking place in the government and country.
+On 26 November 1998, CPAD became the CPED when the College of Public Administration was transformed as University of the Philippines-National College of Public Administration and Governance.
+The Center is a policy think tank, research, and consulting office of UP NCPAG.

+Center for Leadership, Citizenship, and Democracy

+The Center for Leadership, Citizenship, and Democracy (CLCD) undertakes research, training and extension, and consultancy on leadership, citizenship, civil society, and democracy and its institutions.
+It provides fellowship grants to experts and leaders in the academe, government, business and industry, and civil society.
+The Center disseminates its studies and other outputs through publications.

 NCPAG Library

 The NCPAG Library provides bibliographic and information support to the curricular, research and extension programs of the college.
 It serves primarily the needs of its students, faculty and research staff.
 Its book collection consists of over 38,000 volumes in the field of public administration and related subject fields.
 The Library also serves as a supplementary source of materials in the social sciences to students, faculty and researchers of other UP units.
 It also accommodates government and private researchers, as well as graduate students from other schools, under certain conditions.